FarhanSyedain/chat_app/README.md

 # Spark

-## Firebase Setup
+## Setup

-Go to firebase and create a new app.
-Add json file in respected folder `andriod/app`.
-Enable firebase storage , firebase database , phone number authentication, twitter login and google login.

-## Repo setup

-Add `secrets.dart` in your lib folder
-In this file add `twitterSecretKey` and `twitterConsumerKey`
-## Getting Started
+## Firebase

+First of all go to firebase and add a new project.
+Add this app (Change the app id in `andriod/app/build.grade`) to firebase and add the obtained firebase congif file to `andriod/app`

+Enable email-password authentication in firebase authentication.
+Enable firebase storage and firebase database.

+# App
+Go to root of the project
+Open terminal there and run :
-Run `flutter pub get` to get packages.
+`flutter pub get`
+Followed by
-Now run `flutter run --no-sound-null-safety`
+`flutter run  --no-sound-null-safety`

+# welcome